Baldwin Locomotive Works: Later steam locomotives

-2-8-0 narrow-gauge on static display, Toa Baja, Puerto Rico.
+narrow-gauge on static display, Toa Baja, Puerto Rico.

 Baldwin built many 4-4-0 "American" type locomotives (the locomotive that built America).
 Surviving examples of which include the 1872 Countess of Dufferin and 1875's Virginia & Truckee Railroad No.22 "Inyo", but it was perhaps best known for the 2-8-2 "Mikado" and 2-8-0 "Consolidation" types.
 It was also well known for the unique cab-forward 4-8-8-2 articulateds built for the Southern Pacific Company and massive 2-10-2 for the Atchison, Topeka & Santa Fe Railway.
 Baldwin also produced their most powerful steam engines in history, the 2-8-8-4 "Yellowstone" for the Duluth, Missabe & Iron Range Railway.
 The Yellowstone could put down over 140000 lbf of Tractive force.
 They routinely hauled 180 car trains weighing over 18000 ST. The Yellowstones were so good that the DM&IR refused to part with them; they hauled ore trains well into the diesel era, and the last one retired in 1963.
 Three have been preserved.
 One of Baldwin's last new and improved locomotive designs were the 4-8-4 "Northern" locomotives.
 Baldwin's last domestic steam locomotives were 2-6-6-2s built for the Chesapeake & Ohio in 1949.
 Baldwin 60000, the company's 1926 demonstration steam locomotive, is on display at the Franklin Institute in Philadelphia.
 On a separate note, the restored and running 2-6-2 steam locomotive at Fort Edmonton Park was built by Baldwin in 1919.

 Preserved Baldwin steam locomotives

 There are many Baldwin built steam locomotives currently operating in the United States, Canada, and several other countries around the world.
-Out of all the Baldwin built steam locomotives that are operational or have operated in recent years, the most recognized locomotives are Reading 2101, Reading Blue Mountain and Northern 2102, Grand Canyon Railway 4960, Frisco 1522, Frisco 1630, Nickel Plate Road 587, Reading Blue Mountain and Northern 425, Western Maryland Scenic Railroad 734, Southern Pacific 2467, Southern Pacific 2472, Spokane, Portland and Seattle 700, Southern Railway 4501, the oldest surviving 4-8-4 "Northern" type steam locomotive, Santa Fe 3751; the heaviest such locomotive built, Santa Fe 2926; and the last domestic steam locomotive Baldwin built, Chesapeake and Ohio 1309.
+Out of all the Baldwin built steam locomotives that are operational or have operated in recent years, the most recognized locomotives are Insular Lumber Company 7 "Siete", Reading 2101, Reading Blue Mountain and Northern 2102, Grand Canyon Railway 4960, Frisco 1522, Frisco 1630, Nickel Plate Road 587, Reading Blue Mountain and Northern 425, Western Maryland Scenic Railroad 734, Robredo Railway 5942, Southern Pacific 2467, Southern Pacific 2472, Spokane, Portland and Seattle 700, Southern Railway 4501, the oldest surviving 4-8-4 "Northern" type steam locomotive, Santa Fe 3751; the heaviest such locomotive built, Santa Fe 2926; the biggest lumber locomotive built, Port George Lumber Company 2919, the smallest American-style Overland built; Manila Railroad 5913 and the last domestic steam locomotive Baldwin built, Chesapeake and Ohio 1309.

 In Australia, five of the twenty 59 class Baldwin 2-8-2s which entered service in 1952/53 survive.